 - Click on “New Macro…” and choose “ProgMon Macro”

-- Select the program in the resulting list and hit Next
+- Select the target program in the resulting list and hit Next

 - The final page deals with relaunching the program.
-Again, you can usually just take the defaults and hit “Finish” but if you want to make changes you can.
+You can usually just take the defaults and hit “Finish” but if you want to make changes you can.

 Find out more about boosting your productivity with autoclicks and macros.